-Governing is tracking the issue, and will update this page as more municipalities seek bankruptcy protection.
+Governing is tracking the issue, and will update this page as additional municipalities seek bankruptcy protection.

-Overall, bankrupt municipalities remain extremely rare.
-A Governing analysis estimated only one of every 1,668 eligible general-purpose local governments (0.06 percent) filed for bankruptcy protection over the past five years.
-Excluding filings later dismissed, only one of every 2,710 eligible localities filed since 2008.
+Nationally, bankrupt municipalities remain extremely rare.
+A Governing analysis estimated only one of every 1,668 eligible general-purpose local governments (0.06 percent) filed for bankruptcy protection from 2008 through 2012.
+Excluding filings later dismissed, only one of every 2,710 eligible localities (not all states permit governments to file for bankruptcy) filed since 2008.

-It's also important to note that only about half of states outline laws authorizing municipal bankruptcy.
+It's also important to note that only about half of states maintain laws authorizing municipal bankruptcy.
 View our bankruptcy laws map for each state's policies.

 -- City of San Bernardino, Calif.